Droxx-y/Renee-ToolBox/README.md

 # Renee-ToolBox

-I've put together this utility to quickly find handy tools, fine-tune system settings with tweaks, and effortlessly handle software installations using Winget.
+I've put together this utility for swift access to various Windows components.
+It also allows you to effortlessly tweak some simple settings and conveniently install software using the Winget tool.

 ![screenshot](screenshot.png)